-According to the Institute of Actuaries, about a third of Brits don’t know what constitutes a good pension pot1.
-There’s no denying it, working out how much you’ll need in your pension to retire comfortably is not an easy task.
-But it’s essential to have some estimate if you want to take control of your retirement.
-Here are some things to consider.
+According to recent research, around a third of Brits don’t know what constitutes a good pension pot1.
+And there’s no denying it – working out how much you’ll need in your pension to retire comfortably is not an easy task, especially as so much could change by that time.

 So, what is a good pension pot?

-How can you boost your retirement savings?
+How could you boost your retirement savings?

-A good way to boost your retirement savings would be increase the amount you contribute to your pension.
+A good way to boost your retirement savings could be increase the amount you contribute to your pension.
 As things currently stand, you have to contribute at least 5% of your salary and your employers will pay a minimum of 3% of your pay.
 However, if you can afford to contribute more and want to, you could decide to pay in more – but again it’s up to you.

 If you’re looking to open a personal pension, digital investment platforms could help.
 With Wealthify, you can get started with just £50, and we’ll do the hard work for you, from picking the right mix of investments to managing your pension on an ongoing basis.
 And you’ll have full control over your pension as you’ll be able to check how it’s performing anywhere, at anytime.